TheDigitalCatOnline/blog_source/pelican/content/tdd-in-python-with-pytest-part-2.markdown

 ## Step 9 - A more complex set of requirements

-Until now the requirements were pretty simple, and it was wasy to map each of them directly into tests.
+Until now the requirements were pretty simple, and it was was easy to map each of them directly into tests.
 It's time to try to tackle a more complex problem.
 The remaining requirements say that the class has to provide a function to compute the average of an iterable, and that this function shall accept two optional upper and lower thresholds to remove outliers.

 Let's break these two requirements into a set of simpler ones